thaurturion/tippspiel/README.md

 # tippspiel
-WM-Tippspiel World Cup betting game as part of university project to learn php and mysql
+WM-Tippspiel World Cup betting game as part of university project to study php and mysql